robotexclusion/REP_Crawler/README.md

 Note: *all arguments for `main.py` only*

 - `-h, --help` show information about program and arguments then exits
-- `-a --autorun` skips user verification of process steps, running the entire program automatically
+- `-a, --autorun` skips user verification of process steps, running the entire program automatically

 ## Initialization